Official Poverty Rates Using IPUMS CPS

 Every year, the Census Bureau produces official poverty estimates using the Current Population Survey Annual Social and Economic Supplement (see Census Poverty website).
-Poverty estimates have been produced since 1959 and are listed on Table B-1 - Poverty Status: 1959 to 2016 from the Current Population Report: Income, Poverty, and Health Insurance Coverage in the United States: 2016.
-IPUMS-CPS makes available an intervalled variable, POVERTY.
+Poverty estimates have been produced since 1959 and are listed on Table B-5 - Poverty Status: 1959 to 2020 from the Current Population Report: Income, Poverty, and Health Insurance Coverage in the United States: 2019.
+IPUMS CPS makes available an intervalled variable, POVERTY.
 Many users have noted that exact replication of the estimates published by the Census Bureau is not possible.
 This fact is highlighted in Table 1, below, which compares the official poverty estimates to the rates obtained using the POVERTY IPUMS variable.

 - Methodology for Obtaining Official Poverty Rates